Lake Meredith, Texas, USA

 - RVshare –RVshare connects travelers interested in renting a motorhome with owners who have RVs to rent.

 - CampSpot – Campspot offers premier RV resorts, family campgrounds, cabins and glamping options across North America.

 Note: These are affiliate links so we may earn a small commission if you book through them.
 While there is no extra cost to you, it helps provide resources to keep our site running (thank you)!
 You can read our full disclosure policy here.

 Average Depth: 30 feet

 Water Volume: 779,556 acre-feet

 Drainage Area: 9,090 sq. miles

 Trophic State: Mesotrophic

 Spread the word!
-Share our Lake Meredith TX article with your fellow Lake Lubbers!
+Share our Lake Meredith article with your fellow Lake Lubbers!